-To apply, you will need to meet Craft Directory Criteria (below), complete an online form and send quality images of your work.
+The Craft Directory showcases the best in Scottish contemporary craft from makers and craft destinations based in Scotland.
+To apply, you will need to meet Craft Directory Criteria (below), complete an online form and send high-resolution images of your work.
 Craft Scotland will then review your application to ensure it meets our curatorial conditions.
 If you have any questions about the new directory, please contact Craft Scotland.
 Alternatively, you can read our Frequently Asked Questions.

-- Makers should be working in one or more of the accepted disciplines
+Makers should be working in one or more of Craft Scotland’s eligible disciplines

-- All work must reflect excellence and the unique vision of its maker, be well-conceived and skillfully made
+All work must reflect excellence and the unique vision of its maker, be well-conceived and skilfully made

 Maker Quality Criteria